 $ mv wp-config.php public/.

-6. Import Database
+6. Import your database

 $ cd public

-Reset the database.
+First, we need to reset the database.
 This empties the old database ready for the new import.

 $ wp db reset

-$ wp db import FILENAME.sql
+$ wp db import filename.sql

 $ rm FILENAME.sql